Alex-Sam-Cross/skyBet/README.md

 I spent three evenings (approx 8/9 hours) on this test and tried to prioritise certain tasks over others.
 I could focus on my code therefore I would've liked to have done the following if I had more time:

-Implement full SASS styling
+- Implement full SASS styling
-Utilise WebSocket responses to update the UI - Sockets where open and subscriptions to all events on homepage had been made but nothing done with them
+- Utilise WebSocket responses to update the UI - Sockets where open and subscriptions to all events on homepage had been made but nothing is being done with them currently
-Fix a small props Validation error to enable toggleOdds Button to fire toggleOddsDisplay functionn in app.js Include loading spinners for during ajax requests - for the loading of the details page Add more than one unit test.
+- Fix a small props Validation error to enable toggleOdds Button to fire toggleOddsDisplay functionn in app.js
+- Fix a small bug with the ingame time, currently showing NaN
+- Include loading spinners for during ajax requests - for the loading of the details page
+- Add more than one unit test.

 ### How to run the app